 Don’t go shopping

 The thing about creating this kind of wardrobe is that It’s not fun to shop for.
 And shopping is what got me into the whole “hating everything I own” thing to begin with.
 Because when you’re walking around Nordstrom, a solid white tee just isn’t that enticing.
 Instead, we gravitate towards a floral print top (so hot right now) or millennial pink leggings.
 In the store, they’re simply the prettier option.

 But when you buy the pretty thing in the store, you end up hating it at home.
 It doesn’t go with anything, you need to buy a new bra to wear it, or you need to buy a new top or bottom to match it.
 Eventually, after a year or two, the trendy items get sent to Goodwill with the rest.
 On the other hand, when you buy a classic piece, it may not feel as enticing in the store, but when you bring it home it feels like pure luxury.
 It goes with every single thing in your closet, it looks beautiful and elegant on, and you wear it every day because it’s your favorite piece.

 So now I don’t go shopping.
 I know it will only lead me to impulse buy.
-Instead, I look at my list above to see what I need—for example right now the only pieces I’m shopping for are the perfect white tee, the perfect black sweater, and the perfect hat for summer—and then I look at my Pinterest board to see the exact item I’m looking for.
+Instead, I look at my list above to see what I need and then I look at my Pinterest board to see the exact item I’m looking for.
 I might spend an entire year searching for the perfect product, never compromising until I find the exact item I’m looking for.

 If it’s not perfect, wait